Lamby777/PETS-G/README.md

 best for your environment.
 Add it to your `PATH` as well if you want the "quick launch" scripts mentioned below to work.

-Then, install `dg`, a crate written for managing and compiling dialogue / interaction files for this game.
+Then, install `dialogical`, a crate written for managing and compiling dialogue / interaction files for this game.

 ```
 cargo install dialogical